kevinlekiller/mpv_scripts/autospeed/README.md

         Defaults to true.
         If set to true, the mpv speed setting will be changed based on the video fps and display refresh rate.
-    autospeed-display=HDMI1
+    autospeed-display=auto
+        If set to "auto", the primary connected monitor will be used with xrandr.
-        Tell xrandr to use the specified display when changing the refresh rate, find these using this command: xrandr | grep -Poi '^.+connected' autospeed-exitmode=auto
+        Set to your monitors name if you want to tell xrandr to use the specified display when changing the refresh rate.
+        Find your monitor name using this command: xrandr | grep -Poi '^.+connected' It should look something like "HDMI-0".
+    autospeed-exitmode=auto
         Sets the refresh rate of the monitor when exiting mpv. autospeed-exitmode=auto